postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 <img alt="Edit plan page" src="https://assets.postman.com/postman-docs/billing-edit-plan-v9.1.jpg"/>

 You can opt to apply changes right away or on renewal.
 You can adjust your team size, billing frequency, and plan type.
 Select **Next** to adjust your team's add-ons, including monitoring blocks, mock server blocks, and custom domains.
 Select **Next** to then **Confirm Changes**.
-Postman will send an email notification about the plan change to Billing team members.
+Postman will send an email notification about the plan change to the billing email address listed in your [billing details](http://go.postman.co/settings/team/billing-details).

 The cost of your new plan and any new seats, if applicable, are prorated based on the time left in your team's billing cycle.